PostgREST/postgrest/README.md

 as the data format of their JSON payload.
 RAML support is an upcoming feature.

-The project uses HTTP itself to commicate other metadata.
+The project uses HTTP itself to communicate other metadata.
 For instance the number of rows returned by an endpoint is reported by - and limited with - range headers.
 More about [that](http://begriffs.com/posts/2014-03-06-beyond-http-header-links.html).